Mentor Deborah McConnell (right) and apprentice Natalie Scott (left) hold up their in-progress Jump Dance baskets. Photo courtesy of the artists.

 I DJ under the moniker Lil Sur, and often design posters for electronic, ambient, and rock shows around the Bay Area.

-Listen to my music here ︎︎︎
+Listen to my mixes here ︎︎︎

 ︎ Tools: Adobe Illustrator, ProCreate